johanmontorfano/glouglou-docs/src/pages/docs/api/js.md

   * `email` - A string that represents the email address of the cc'ed.
 * `subject` - A string that represents the subject of the email.
 * `body` - A string that represents the body of the email.
+* `fromName` - A string that represents the name to use to send this email.

 <br>
 <br>